nigeljohnson73/coin73/www/_wiki/mining_rewards.md

 `total = {{MINER_REWARD_TARGET_DAY}} x {{MINER_SUBMIT_TARGET_REWARD_PERCENT}} x {{MINER_PERCEIVED_MAX}}`

 This gives you the {{ACCOUNT_MINED_COINS_PER_DAY}} coins per day shown at the top of the page.
-Bear in mind though, that your milage **WILL** vary due to the number of miners submitting on your account at any one time, as well as the submission times you actaully get, and the fact that to calcluate the rate per job you need to work out a fraction of that for the time you took.
+Bear in mind though, that your milage **WILL** vary due to the number of miners submitting on your account at any one time, as well as the submission times you actually get, and the fact that to calcluate the rate per job you need to work out a fraction of day rate for the target time.